Laravel Route Model Binding Best Practices for Cleaner Code

 }

-I used explicit binding in ReplyGenius when I needed to resolve email templates by a combination of user ownership and slug.
-The logic was complex enough that putting it in one place made sense.
+I've used explicit binding when resolving templates by a combination of user ownership and slug.
+The logic was complex enough that putting it in one place made sense rather than scattering it across controllers.

 Using Custom Route Keys